-The throat discomfort is usually mild and self-limited, however sometimes a sore throat gets so bad that you need more than a Popsicle®!
-Medically termed pharyngitis, or tonsillitis, these just mean that something back there is inflamed, red and hurting!
+The throat discomfort is usually mild and self-limited, however, sometimes a sore throat gets so bad that you need more than a Popsicle®!
+Medically termed pharyngitis, or tonsillitis, these just mean that something back there is inflamed, red, and hurting!
 Whatever you want to call it, it can become super uncomfortable, and it’s going around lately now.
 Pharyngitis can become deadly if the airway is compromised so please read my warnings down below.
 It reminds me of an article I wrote which will prepare you for the winter cold and flu season: 12 Ways to Winterize Your Body.

-Today’s article will offer phenomenal (and mostly natural) sore throat remedies, that will soothe the situation so you can swallow with more comfort and ease.
+Today’s article will offer phenomenal (and mostly natural) sore throat remedies, that will soothe the situation immediately, allowing you to swallow with more comfort again!

 Before you try the following medications or remedies listed below, please make sure you see a doctor if you have a sore throat that is accompanied by other symptoms that could mean serious infection.
-More specifically, a sore throat is an early symptom of the Omicron variant (and other variants associated with C*V1D – 19), and may be accompanied by other symptoms that require medical attention.
+More specifically, a sore throat is an early symptom of the Omicron variant (and other variants associated with C*V1D – 19) and may be accompanied by other symptoms that require medical attention.
 Sore throats are also part of infectious mononucleosis, and I remember that one well because I had it when I was 17.
 I wish I knew about natural sore throat remedies back then, but I didn’t.

 Here are 6 incredibly fast-acting ways to soothe your sore throat: